stanleywalker1/digital_phone_fishbowl/README.md

 ![mobile screen](/imgs/phone1.png)

 #### On a computer
-Navigate to the ip address shown in terminal `http://[yourIPaddress]:53000` or of using the same computer as the web-server `http://localhost:5000`.
+Navigate to the ip address shown in terminal `http://[yourIPaddress]:5000` or if using the same computer as the web-server `http://localhost:5000`.

 Select [Jane Wren](https://en.wikipedia.org/wiki/Tinker_Bell#On_stage) for the controller.